 Any disruptions in electricity generation, including solar, require backup power or "reserves" to be drawn from generators on standby.
 This is to ensure that consumers receive a stable and reliable supply of electricity.

 EMA issued the final determination paper on IPM for intermittent generation sources (IGS) to ensure that reserve costs are fairly allocated to all generation types.
 The IPM will create a price signal that encourages IGS consumers to adopt solutions to manage intermittency and their reserves cost.
 These solutions can include ESS.
-The final determination paper can be found here.
+Read the final determination paper

 Regulatory Sandbox with SP Power Assets (SPPA) (2018)